 We appreciate when our members and sisterhoods reach out to us.
 So, when our own Women’s League Reads members recently recommended these books, we had to share them.
 Mainly, but not exclusively, the authors shown here are Jewish women.
-Featured Books/Authors that were featured selections for WL Reads are not included, but you can learn more about WL Reads and hear our interviews with those authors by clicking here.
+Featured Books/Authors that were featured selections for WL Reads are not included, but you can learn more about WL Reads and hear our interviews with those authors on our WL Reads page.

 Keep checking this page for the latest updated recommendations!
 If you have a book to recommend to our group, please write to VLeber@wlcj.org .
 Or, if you are a WL Reads member, you may share your recommendation directly with the group.
 Another good source for more award-winning book titles is https://www.jewishbookcouncil.org/awards/.

 Thresholds: How to Thrive through Life’s Transitions to Live Fearlessly and Regret-Free, by Rabbi Sherre Hirsch.
 2018.
 Rabbi Hirsch is a spirituality expert dedicated to empowering individuals to be their own most trusted spiritual guides.
 WL READS, in collaboration with the programs Study with Scholars and Personal Conversations, held a stimulating discussion on September 5, 2018, with Rabbi Hirsch (it was not recorded).

 Conan Doyle for the Defense: The True Story of a Sensational British Murder, A Quest for Justice, and the World’s Most Famous Detective Writer, by Margarlit Fox, 2018.
 A wealthy Glasgow woman is murdered and a German Jewish gambler is wrongly convicted for the crime.
 Conan Doyle is the detective determined to pursue justice and find the real killer.